T0stbrot/go-mtr/README.md

 # Usage
 - `go-mtr <ipv4/ipv6>`

-# If you are using Power Saving options on your Network Driver disable them for accurate results, otherwise the RTT Times are completely gambled.

 # It doesn't work for me, what do i do?
 You need to allow ICMP(v6) trough Windows Firewall rules: